Sara Sotillo: Personal life

 Sotillo was unmarried throughout her life, and as such never had children.
-She lived modestly with her salary as a teacher, which was about $50 USD, and consistently rejected offers of promotions or other such advancements - both academic and political, including legislative positions in the National Assembly.She died on December 16, 1961.
+She lived modestly with her salary as a teacher, which was about $50 USD.
+She consistently rejected offers of promotions or other such advancements - both academic and political, including legislative positions in the National Assembly.She died on December 16, 1961.
 Her funeral was held at Church of Christ the King in Panama City, in which thousands of people marched in the funeral procession.
 She is buried in Amador Cemetery in Panama City.

 Legacy

-Sotillo was honored in 2001 by the Panamanian Government with the minting of a special series of 5 centésimos coins featuring Sotillos' image on the front.
-She was also honored that same year with a bust of her likeness erected in Betania, Panama City.
+Sotillo was honored in 2001 by the Panamanian Government with the minting of a special series of 5 centésimos coins featuring Sotillos' image on the front; she was also honored that same year with a bust of her likeness erected in Betania, Panama City.

 She was posthumously awarded the Order of Manuel José Hurtado, one of the highest accolades available to educators and academics in Panama.